long2ice/swagin/README.md

 ## Introduction

-`FastGo` is a web framework based on `Gin` and `Swagger`, which wraps `Gin` and provides built-in swagger api docs with configuration.
+`FastGo` is a web framework based on `Gin` and `Swagger`, which wraps `Gin` and provides built-in swagger api docs and request model validation.

 ## Why I build this project?